 “That actually required some custom work for the bottom sheet.
 So I was able to use an NPM patch package — along with referencing old issues with that package — to build something that we needed,” she said.
 “And that’s really exciting.”

-Sometimes, a new job requires more robust front-end skills.
+Sometimes, a new job requires more robust front-end development skills.
 Or maybe rounding out your front-end knowledge is a personal goal.
 Either way, here are tips from Lee and Greg Rice, a lead software engineer at Cognizant Softvision, on how to expand your know-how:

-Tips to level up your front-end skills:
+Tips to level up your front-end developer skills:

 - Start with a text file.
 You can copy-paste source code into a text file, edit it and run it without a compiler.